cockroachdb/docs/cockroachcloud/export-logs.md

 1. Add your {{ site.data.products.dedicated }} cluster's service account principal to the role you just created.

-	1. In the GCP console, visit the [IAM service accounts page](https://console.cloud.google.com/iam-admin/serviceaccounts) for your project.
+	1. In the GCP console, visit the [IAM admin page](https://console.cloud.google.com/iam-admin) for your project.
- 1. Click the **+ Add** button.
+ 1. Click the **+ Grant Access** button.
  1. In the box labeled **New principals**, enter the service account ID for the {{ site.data.products.dedicated }}-managed service account to which you will grant access.
 The service account ID takes the following format:

         {% include_cached copy-clipboard.html %}